AmooAryan/Num2Words/README.md

 In this method, I used the function in itself so that there is no need to repeat it and it is repeated inside itself for large numbers.

-**Be careful that this idea is not suitable for any program because using the internal function will fill the RAM memory and cause the system to crash.
+**Be careful that this idea is not suitable for any program because using the internal function will fill the RAM memory and cause the system to crash!**
-**

 ### But let's go to the algorithm logic of this code: